Unifying Decoherence and Phase Evolution in Mixed Quantum-Classical Dynamics through Exact Factorization

-We benchmark the new equations of motion using the one-dimensional DAG~\cite{SubotnikJCP2011} and the 2DNS~\cite{ShenviJCP2011} models.
-The model Hamiltonians and computational details are provided in the Supplemental Material~\cite{SM}.
+We benchmark the new equations of motion using the one-dimensional DAG~\cite{SubotnikJCP2011}, DAC~\cite{TullyJCP1990} and the 2DNS~\cite{ShenviJCP2011} models.
+The model Hamiltonians and computational details are provided in the Supporting Information.

-Fig.~\ref{fig:RT_all} shows the transmission probability on the lower state, $T_1$, for the DAG model with various trajectory-based approaches in comparison with the exact wave-packet dynamics.
-We refer to the results obtained without the additional terms as SHXF and CT, whereas those including the term are denoted as SHXFv2 and CTv2, respectively.
+Figure~\ref{fig:RT_all} shows the transmission probability on the lower state, $T_1$, for the DAG model with various trajectory-based approaches in comparison with the exact wave-packet dynamics.
+We refer to the results obtained without the additional terms as SHXF and CT, whereas those including the terms are denoted as SHXFv2 and CTv2, respectively.
 The exact behavior shows an increase of oscillation amplitude as $k_0$ increases, from $\sim$ 0.5 at $k_0=30.0$ a.u.
 As reported previously, PCSH can correctly reproduce the exact St\"{u}ckelberg oscillation as aimed~\cite{ShenviJCP2011}.
 On the other hand, PCSH with the energy-based decoherence correction~\cite{GranucciJCP2007} (PCSH-EDC) removes the oscillation due to over-decoherence.
 Similarly, CT, which only account for the decoherence, shows $T_1\sim0.5$ for all values of $k_0$.
 Although SHXF shows an oscillatory behavior with respect to $k_0$, it deviates from the exact behavior.
 CTv2 and SHXFv2 recover the correct St\"{u}ckelberg oscillation.
 While CTv2 slightly underestimates the overall amplitude, SHXFv2 shows excellent agreement with the exact result at high $k_0$, and is qualitatively correct at low $k_0$.
 This demonstrates that the additional phase correction term is essential for the correct time evolution of BO phases.
+Based on the results in Figures~\ref{fig:pop_coh_35},~\ref{fig:ct2_spatial_k0_35}, and~\ref{fig:shxf2_spatial_k0_35}, we attribute the underestimation of the oscillation amplitude in the low-$k_{0}$ region to the numerical approximations rather than to the over-decoherence, although this needs to be further investigated in detail for more accurate simulations in the future.
+Similarly, the DAC model, a standard Tully model which suffers from phase problems, shows that CTv2 and SHXFv2 well reproduce the correct T1 (Figure~\ref{fig:RT_dac}).